sjappig/mldn-capstone/report/capstone_report.md

 Since we are working with multilabel classification, we will average the scores using class weights most of the time.

-In [2] benchmark model is reported with "balanced mean Average Precision across the 485 categories of 0.314".
-We are using more coarse labels, so we expect better result.

-In [3] are results of audio scene classification with F1-score: "approach obtains an F1-score of 97.7%".
-This result is however for single label classification, so our score is likely to be worse.

 ## II.
 Analysis
 _(approx. 2-4 pages)_